wilsonh0/tp/docs/UserGuide.md

 ##### Adds a tag (role or skill) to the specified employee.

+**Compulsory parameters (Should neither be blank nor only contain spaces, if not error will be shown):**
-- `INDEX` refers to the employee's position in the displayed list.
+- `INDEX` refers to the target employee's position in the currently displayed list.
+It should be a non-zero unsigned integer.
-- `TAG` must be a non-empty string and can contain spaces.
+- `TAG` refers to the tag that we want to add to the target employee.
+It must be a non-empty string and can only contain letters, numbers, and spaces.
-- If the employee already has the tag, an error message will be shown.
+- If the employee already has the same tag, an error message will be shown.
+- All parameters are compulsory and error message will be shown if any of the parameters is not provided.
+- All parameters must be in correct format as described above, if not, an error message will be shown.

 **Format:**
 ```properties